07-29-20 Healing Abuse

 The new therapist is Dr Paquette.
 Her specialty is psychological trauma and she uses unique treatments towards recovery.
-Brian squirms in his chair, Dr. Paquette wants him to relax and asks him to move and lay back on the couch and close his eyes.
+Brian squirms in his chair.
+Dr. Paquette wants him to relax and asks him to move and lay back on the couch and close his eyes.
 She knows Brian is skeptical after so many attempts, but her use of hypnosis works differently with less anxiety in recovery.

 Brain does not realize he is now deep in a hypnotic state, as Dr Paquette continues.
 ‘Brian, I want you to recall the morning of the offense.
 What were your first thoughts when you awoke?’
 With his eyes closed, Brain calmly smiles, ‘I woke with Sandy by my side.
 I watched her sleep.
 She looked angelic and I felt like I had an aura of love for her that surrounded her completely.
 She was pregnant with our baby.
-Ah ah,’ Brian started looking sad.
-Dr Paquette softly spoke.
-‘Brian I want you to imagine your right hand and when you press two fingers together it immediately affects the intensity of all emotions.
+Ah ah,’ Brian starts looking sad.
+Dr Paquette softly speaks.
+‘Brian, I want you to imagine in front of you a pressure gauge.
+It’s a meter that measures intensity of pain.
+Do you see the gauge?’
+‘Ah, yes I see it’, answers Brian.
+Dr Paquette continues, ’This gauge measures your pain severity.
+Right now, you feel some pain emerging.
+If you take your right hand and when you press two fingers together it immediately affects the intensity of all emotions.
 You seem a little sad.
-Press your fingers together and let the sadness dissolve.’
-Brian pressed his fingers together.
-‘Wow, it like the emotion is smaller in size and I easily push it away.’
-Dr Paquette, ‘now you have a tool to help control your emotions.
+Press your fingers together and watch the gauge go down and relieve you.
+See how the sadness dissolves.’
+Brian presses his fingers together.
+‘Wow, it’s like the emotion is smaller in size and I easily push it down.’
+Dr Paquette continues, ‘now you have a tool to help control your pain level.
 Use it when you need.’

-Then I got into the shower to get ready for work.
+‘Then I got into the shower to get ready for work.
 I was so engulfed in happiness that I was singing at the top of my lungs.
 Life was beautiful.’
-Brian paused and his fingers squeezed.
-Dr Paquette reminded him, ‘make the emotions weaker and weaker.
-Push them to the side.
+Brian pauses while his fingers squeeze.
+Dr Paquette reminds him, ‘make the emotions weaker and weaker.
+Push them down.
 Continue when you are ready.’
-Brian started talking quickly as if to blurt out words while he could.
+Brian starts talking quickly as if to blurt out words while he can.
 ‘The shower door opened and I turned around and there was Sandy with gun.
 The gun was clicking but not firing.
 Sandy was cussing at the gun and pointing it at me, pulling the trigger over and over.
 But it would not fire.’
-Dr. Paquette asked, ‘what were you doing?
+Dr. Paquette asks, ‘what were you doing?
 Keep using your tool.
 Make the emotions smaller and smaller.’
-Brian quickly answered, ‘nothing, I was doing nothing.
+Brian quickly answers, ‘nothing, I was doing nothing.
 I was a frozen naked target.
 Sandy got angry and tried to hit me with the gun.
 But I took it away from her and she ran out of the bathroom.’

 ‘Shortly after when I was being interviewed at the policed station, I found out that the undercover police were involved from the beginning.
 For months Sandy had been trying to buy a hit man.
 That’s when police found out and had an undercover cop meet Sandy.
 They had lots of videos.
 I watched Sandy tell them how badly she wanted me dead.
 How she needed a gun?
 Then she decided that she wanted to save money and do it herself.’
-Brian’s fingers were tight as he continued.
+Brian’s fingers are tight as he continues.
 ‘Thank god, they gave her a gun that wouldn’t fire.
 I truly believed she loved me and we were going to be parents.
 She hated me.
 She was fucking evil.’